Making Writing Better Through Revisions

 - Provide students who finish early with the Revision Reflection worksheet worksheet to complete.

 - Review the process of giving feedback to a small group to students who need guidance to give and receive feedback.
-Use another pre-written piece and go through each section of the Revision Checklist again, encouraging students to give answers for each section and to explain the reasoning behind their feedback.
+Model the process with another pre-written piece and go through each section of the Revision Checklist again, encouraging students to give answers for each section and to explain the reasoning behind their feedback.

 - Collect the Revision Checklist and accompanying piece of writing and assess whether students were able to provide appropriate feedback using the checklist.